dcunited001/dcunited001.github.io/_posts/2018-01-19-wtf-america-united-we-stand-divided-we-fall.md

 - repost content from tweets on how the end of racism is approaching

-#### The Trolley Problem.
-Unfortunately someone has to pull that lever.
+### The Trolley Problem.
+Who pulls the Lever?

+> Unfortunately, someone has to pull that lever.
+Who's it going to be?

 ![]